usaid-cs/yesterday-i-learned/random.md

 - When asked to choose a random number between 1 and 10, [people pick 7](https://i.imgur.com/bCaheF1.png).
 Start picking 1 instead.
 - The period in braille is made of [three dots](http://www.brailleauthority.org/ueb/symbols_list.pdf).
 - In 麥兜, the principal is also the restaurant owner.
-- Sheryl Sandberg, COO of Facebook, [is a terrible liar](https://youtu.be/p1CTHFEcoJc?t=1m22s).
-Then again, it was not necessary.
-During the Facebook event of 2018, searches for [Diaspora](https://trends.google.com/trends/explore?date=today%205-y&q=diaspora) did not go up.
 - Weed is legal (state-level) across the entire west coast of America.
 - Puerto Rico has a higher population than 21 states.
 - Switzerland didn't join the UN until 2002, perhaps in fear that joining something will get them involved in something that isn't politically neutral.
 Its official invasion defence strategy is the [national redoubt](https://en.wikipedia.org/wiki/National_Redoubt_%28Switzerland%29); "the idea was to make clear to [neighbouring countries] that an invasion would have a high cost", which was true when Nazi Germany considered it.